CprimeLearningLabs/gitops-bootcamp/exercise/environment-promotion/promote-version.md

 docker build -t ghcr.io/<GitHub organization>/simple-http-server:0 .
 ```

-AFter the build is complete, push this to your registry. with (replacing `<GitHub organization>` with your GitHub organization name) (you should still be logged in to the registry - if not, you'll need to log in):
+After the build is complete, push this to your registry. with (replacing `<GitHub organization>` with your GitHub organization name) (you should still be logged in to the registry - if not, you'll need to log in):

 ```
 docker push ghcr.io/<GitHub organization>/simple-http-server:0